 Like all types of lard, leaf lard has a high smoking point, making it an excellent choice for frying, pan-searing, and even grilling.

 Also, while leaf lard doesn't have the porky flavor of caul fat, it does have a gentle back-note of subtle, gentle meatiness that hydrogenated lard lacks.
-So leaf lard is a good choice when you want that high smoking point, but you don't want the final product to taste like pork.
-Two example that pop to mind: frying homemade doughnuts and making homemade french fries.
+So leaf lard is a good choice when you want that high smoking point, but you don't want the final product to taste like pork (such as when you're making donuts or French fries).

 True lard-ophiles may even choose to spread leaf lard on bread.
 Add a sprinkle of salt and you'll see why it's common practice in some regions of the world.